 Why are we making this change?

 The new collection will focus on evidence-based literature and the latest scientific advancements that support patient treatment in a wide variety of healthcare settings, leading to more cost-effective, higher quality care.
-Library Services will be better able to support and complement Banner Health corporate initiatives while making it easier for staff and affiliates to access clinically relevant results to make providing healthcare easier and better for Sophia.
+Library Services will be better able to support and complement Banner Health corporate initiatives while making it easier for staff and affiliates to access clinically relevant results to make providing healthcare easier and better for Sofia.

 Q: Will I still be able to search in PubMed and access articles?

 A: Yes, access via PubMed will not be interrupted.
 Banner Health Library Services will continue to provide a direct link to either full text resources or the article form.
 If you are unfamiliar with this service, try it here https://library.bannerhealth.com/pubmed